abidbajwa951/AWX/README.md

    - Start and enable the RKE2 server
    - Configure `kubectl` to use the new cluster
    - Install Helm (for Rancher installation)
-   - Install Rancher Cluster Management (optional)
+   - Install Rancher Cluster Management

 2. **Verify the Installation**